Almina Herbert, Countess of Carnarvon: Dowry and inheritance

+1 Seamore Place was eventually offered for sale in June 1929; and it remained on the market until after March 1930.
+The house was advertised as "one of the finest small mansions in London," containing a reception hall, six reception rooms, a library, study, 6 principle bed and dressing rooms, ten secondary and staff bedrooms, five bathrooms, and staff offices.

+Countess of Carnarvon

 At the beginning of the First World War, Lady Carnarvon opened a hospital for war wounded at Highclere Castle, helping with the organisation and assisting as a nurse.
 The hospital later moved to Mayfair in London.
 In 1919, Lady Carnarvon turned down an appointment as a Commander of the Order of the British Empire for her war work.

 The Earl of Carnarvon developed an interest in Egyptology and became the financial backer of the search for Tutankhamun's tomb in the Valley of the Kings, Egypt, assisted by Almina's wealth.
 The Earl often wintered in Egypt.
 Almina accompanied him in the earlier years, but was not present in November 1922 at the opening of the newly discovered tomb.

 In March 1923, Lady Carnarvon travelled to Egypt to join her husband, who was seriously ill with pneumonia.
 He died on 5 April 1923, and Almina returned to Britain with his body later that month.
 She continued to provide financial support for Carter's excavation of the tomb until 1925, when she reached a settlement with the Egyptian authorities whereby she gave up any claim on the contents of the tomb in return for £36,000 compensation.

 The Carnarvons' only son, Henry Herbert (1898–1987), succeeded his father as sixth earl.

-High Court case
+Second marriage

 In December 1923, eight months after Lord Carnarvon's death, Lady Carnarvon married Lieutenant Colonel Ian Onslow Dennistoun, a retired Grenadier Guards officer.
+She reportedly provided her second husband with a £100,000 marriage settlement in order to "surround him with the utmost dignity".

 In 1925, Almina was involved in a much-publicised High Court case, known as the "Bachelor's Case", between Colonel Dennistoun and his former wife, Dorothy Dennistoun.
 When they had divorced, Dennistoun had been unable to pay ancillary relief and instead had promised he would provide for his ex-wife in the future, when he had funds.
 After hearing about Almina's wealth, Dorothy Dennistoun demanded the alimony she had been promised.
 Almina saw this as blackmail and persuaded her new husband to contest the claim in the courts, in what Sir Henry McCardie, who tried the case, called "the most bitterly conducted litigation I have ever known".
 A courtroom speech by Norman Birkett persuaded the jury to decide to disregard the agreement of Dennistoun to pay ancillary relief to his former wife.